MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/provision-portal.md

 |portal\_search   |Portal Search   |portal\_interactionid, portal\_contactid, portal\_searchstring, portal\_timestamp, portal\_portalid   |Tracks portal users’ searches.   | |
 ||

-As a Portal administrator, you can configure which interaction gets ingested into DCI through Portals as per the customer’s requirement.
+As a Portal Administrator, you can configure which interaction gets ingested into DCI through Portals as per the customer’s requirement.
 To prevent a specific interaction being captured by a Portal, you can delete the interaction type from DCI.

-Portal persists all its data in Dynamics 365.
-All the data required to render content on the Portal comes from Dynamics 365.
-Data in Dynamics 365 will be used to model Profiles and the Portal interactions will be tied to it.
-Portals will not create custom Profiles.
-The Portal Administrator must manually connect this Dynamics 365 Org to DCI and create Profiles.
-After creation of Profiles, the administrator must manually link the profiles to the Portal interaction type.
+Portal persists all its data in [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)].
+All the data required to render content on the Portal comes from [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)].
+Data in [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] will be used to model profiles and the Portal interactions will be tied to it.
+Portals will not create custom profiles.
+As a Portal Administrator, you must manually connect this [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] Organization to DCI and create Profiles.
+You need to configure the Contact entity as a profile and then link the Contact to the Portal interactions, using the `crmrecordid` which is persisted as `portal_contactid` in the portal interactions.
+After creation of profiles, the administrator must manually link the profiles to the Portal interaction type.
 This will allow the administrator to create charts/profile views.

-For details on configuring DCI, see [here](https://docs.microsoft.com/en-us/dynamics365/customer-insights/stepbystepconfiguration).
+For details on configuring DCI, see [here](https://docs.microsoft.com/en-us/dynamics365/customer-insights/deploy/stepbystepconfiguration).

 ### Visualize customer journey
 Visualizing a customer journey allows you to view the user’s activity in the chart format.
 This helps you to know what activities a user has already performed before submitting the case, so you can provide relevant information.